 The whole border is hand-illuminated showing Saints Peter and Paul, papal and cardinal arms of both Pope Paul III and Cardinal Castagna, the future Pope Urban VII.
 The rest is a lovely floral design.

-Because the document is being produced under the authority of Pope Urban VII when he was Cardinal Castagna, it makes sense to show him under Urban rather than with Pope Sixtus V. Later the same year that the document was produced he would be elected pope and serve for only thirteen days–from September 15, 1590 – September 27, 1590–the shortest papacy in history.
+Because the document was produced under the authority of Pope Urban VII when he was Cardinal Castagna, it makes sense to show him under Urban rather than with Pope Sixtus V. Later the same year that the document was produced he would be elected pope and serve for only thirteen days–from September 15, 1590 – September 27, 1590–the shortest papacy in history.
 That fact alone makes this document not only of great interest but of remarkable rarity. –Father Kunst

 Pope Urban VII